JacopoLevati-Creator/Limitless-Wheels/README.md

 The initial idea was to create a virtual reality experience specifically designed for wheelchair users.
 At first, I considered managing movement through a controller.
 However, this approach had significant limitations: it required the user to dedicate one hand solely to navigation, which not only restricted their interaction with the virtual environment but also undermined the immersive nature of the experience.

 After reflecting on this challenge, I realized that allowing users to have both hands free would greatly enhance the experience.
 This led me to explore eye-tracking technology as a potential solution for movement control.
 By leveraging eye-tracking, users could navigate the virtual environment seamlessly without physical constraints, making the experience more intuitive and immersive.

+The rehabilitation tasks included in this experience were deliberately designed to be simple and intuitive.
+The primary goal is not to challenge users with complex interactions but rather to encourage them to explore the surrounding space using eye-tracking technology.
+This approach allows them to experience movement freely, without the usual impediments and limitations of being in a wheelchair, fostering a greater sense of independence and immersion.

 ### Target Users
 This project is designed for wheelchair users with upper-body mobility and those in rehabilitation looking to regain independence.
 It offers a safe and controlled virtual space where users can practice movement and daily tasks without physical risks.